How to Use an Alumni Network to Find a Job

 If you are further along in your career, look for alumni in your own cohort, and then work out from there.
 Don’t underestimate the value of networking with people at the early stages of their career— they won’t be there forever, and you will make a far bigger impression if you invest the time in getting to know them before other people do.

 Once you’ve made your list, you’ll need to contact them and ask for an informational interview.
 It doesn’t have to be scary or awkward though; learn how to connect with people you don’t know on LinkedIn (you can use the same format on other platforms or via email as well).
+Remember, you probably don't want to ask for a job immediately.
+Asking for career advice, how to make your resume or application stand out, insights on what it's like to work in a particular role or company, and referrals to others who may be able to help with your job search are all valuable asks that help your new connections better understand what your skills and interests are so they can help you get hired.

 Blog S: 5 Networking Questions New Gr...